International Law & Popcorn

 Veranstaltungstermine | Event Dates:

-discussed by Sofia Vandenbosch (Max-Planck-Institute for Comparative Public Law and International Law)
+discussed by the movies's director Lotta Pommerien & Annika Knauer (Max-Planck-Institute for Comparative Public Law and International Law)

 Documentary

-discussed by the movie’s director Joel Bakan and Matthias Goldmann (Max-Planck-Institute for Comparative Public Law and International Law)
+discussed by Matthias Goldmann (Max-Planck-Institute for Comparative Public Law and International Law)

 Documentary

-discussed by Silvia Steininger (Max-Planck-Institute for Comparative Public Law and International Law)
+discussed by Dana Schmalz (Max-Planck-Institute for Comparative Public Law and International Law)

 Documentary